erkanyeter/demo_blog/packages/form/releases/0.0.1/README.md

 ```

 If the array passed as $options is a multidimensional array, $this->form->dropdown() will produce an with the array key as the label.

-#### $this->form->multiSelect()

-Lets you create a standard multiselect field.
-The first parameter will contain the name of the field, the second parameter will contain an associative array of options, and the third parameter will contain the value or values you wish to be selected.
-The parameter usage is identical to using <kbd>$this->form->dropdown()</kbd> above, except of course that the name of the field will need to use POST array syntax, e.g. <kbd>foo[]</kbd>.

 #### $this->form->fieldset()